What's the best age to retire?

 John McCallum agrees annuities play an important role in giving people confidence they will have enough money in retirement.

-“Annuities give you a guaranteed, regular income that’s not tied to the share market.
+“Annuities give you an additional layer of protection for life, or for a chosen investment term.
 Lifetime annuities also receive favourable treatment for Centrelink purposes.
 They can help retirees increase their Age Pension entitlements.